FreerkvdB/FreerkvdB/README.md

 # 💫 About Me
 👋 Hi, I'm **Freerk van den Bos**, a passionate **Software Engineering student** at [Belgium Campus ITversity](https://www.belgiumcampus.ac.za/).
-🔭 Currently in my second year, I’m eager to **learn, grow, and collaborate** on real-world projects across different areas of tech.
+🔭 Currently in my third year, I’m eager to **learn, grow, and collaborate** on real-world projects across different areas of tech.

 👯 **Experience Highlights**:
 - Worked on multiple **university group projects** (all hosted in a dedicated repo).